katarzyna-starzyk/python-pygame-farmland/README.md

-# python-pygame-farmland
+# python-pygame-fishland
 Final project for one of the subjects at my university using pygame library.
-The game is based on "Stardew Valley" and contains many elements and mechanics from it.
+The game is inspired by "Stardew Valley", in particular the mechanics of fishing.